rackerlabs/rackspace-how-to/content/rackspace-email/rackspace-webmail.md

 ##### Signatures

-- **Add New Signature** adds a new signature and assign it to your outgoing email and also to specific identities.
+- **Add New Signature** adds a new signature and assigns it to your outgoing email and also to specific identities.
 To learn more, see [Add a Rackspace Email signature](/how-to/adding-a-signature-to-rackspace-email).

 #### Incoming Email